Maidenhead Rotary Club

 Helping the local community is one of the primary roles of Rotary and you may have seen Rotarians at work supporting communities without even realising it.

 At the Rotary Club of Maidenhead we take our community service seriously.
 We always strive to give back to the area in which we work and live.
-Our club has engaged in the following activities:
+Our club has organised the following activities:

 • Christmas parties, Spring tea parties and Summer river trips for the elderly